James Jamerson: Post-Motown career

-Shortly after Motown moved their headquarters to Los Angeles in 1972, Jamerson moved there himself and found occasional studio work, but his relationship with Motown officially ended in 1973.
-He went on to perform on such 1970s hits as "Neither One of Us" by Gladys Knight & The Pips (1973), "Boogie Down" (Eddie Kendricks, 1974), "Boogie Fever" (The Sylvers, 1976), "You Don't Have to Be a Star" (Marilyn McCoo and Billy Davis Jr., 1976), and "Heaven Must Have Sent You" (Bonnie Pointer, 1979).
+Shortly after Motown Records moved to Los Angeles in 1972, Jamerson moved there himself and found occasional studio work, but his relationship with the label officially ended in 1973.
+In Los Angeles, he performed on hits such as "Neither One of Us" (Gladys Knight & The Pips, 1973), "Boogie Down" (Eddie Kendricks, 1974), "Boogie Fever" (The Sylvers, 1976), "You Don't Have to Be a Star" (Marilyn McCoo and Billy Davis Jr., 1976), and "Heaven Must Have Sent You" (Bonnie Pointer, 1979).
 He also played on recordings by Robert Palmer (Pressure Drop, 1975), Dennis Coffey (Instant Coffey, 1974), Wah Wah Watson (Elementary, 1976), Boz Scaggs (Slow Dancer, 1974), Dennis Wilson (Pacific Ocean Blue, 1977), Eloise Laws (1977), Smokey Robinson (1978), Ben E. King (1978), Hubert Laws (1979), Aretha Franklin (Aretha, 1980), Tavares (1980), Joe Sample/David T. Walker (Swing Street Cafe, 1981), and Bloodstone (1982).
-However, in Los Angeles, Jamerson was not working with a steady group of musicians, and he was not as free to improvise.
-He felt out of place and over time his increased dependence on alcohol affected his work.
-As other musicians went on to use high-tech amplifiers, round-wound strings, and simpler, more repetitive bass lines incorporating new techniques like slapping, Jamerson's style fell out of favor with local producers as he was reluctant to try new things.
-By the 1980s he was unable to get any serious gigs working as a session musician.
+However, Jamerson was not working with a steady group of musicians in Los Angeles as he had in Detroit, and he was not as free to improvise.
+He felt out of place, and over time his increased dependence on alcohol affected his work.
+As other bassists went on to use high-tech amplifiers, roundwound strings, and simpler, more repetitive lines incorporating new techniques such as slapping, Jamerson's style fell out of favor with local producers as he was reluctant to change.
+By the 1980s, he was unable to get any serious session work.

 Personal life and death

 Jamerson married Annie Wells shortly before graduating from high school.
 They had four children.
-His son, James Jamerson Jr. (1957–2016), was a professional session bassist and a member of the disco band Chanson.
+His son James Jamerson Jr. (1957–2016) was a session bassist and a member of the disco band Chanson.
 He had two other sons, Joey and Derek, and a daughter, Dorene (Penny).

-Long troubled by alcoholism, Jamerson died of complications from cirrhosis, heart failure and pneumonia on August 2, 1983, in Los Angeles.
-He is interred at Detroit's historic Woodlawn Cemetery.
+Long troubled by alcoholism, Jamerson died of complications from cirrhosis, heart failure, and pneumonia on August 2, 1983, in Los Angeles.
+He is interred at Detroit's Woodlawn Cemetery.